aws-robotics/utils-ros2/README.md

 ## Installation

 ### Binaries
-On Ubuntu you can install the latest released version of this package using the following command
+Pending bloom-release.
+In the future, you'd be able to install the latest released version of this package using the following command on Ubuntu:

         sudo apt-get update
         sudo apt-get install -y ros-$ROS_DISTRO-aws-ros2-common